Skip to main content

 What new data do I need to collect for a HEM assessment?

 HEM requires significantly more data than SAP.
 New data points include: site altitude and noise nuisance potential, detailed building geometry, individual hot water outlet specifications (tap flow rates, shower types), detailed pipework lengths and insulation, specific product data (make/model) for all heating and ventilation equipment from the PCDB, and inverter specifications for PV systems.
-Generic categories are no longer sufficient β€” you need the actual manufacturer and model number for every component.
+Generic categories are no longer sufficient: you need the actual manufacturer and model number for every component.

 Will my existing SAP software work with ECaaS?

-Your existing SAP software will not directly work with ECaaS β€” software providers need to build new interfaces on top of the ECaaS API.
-However, during the transitional period (expected late 2026 to late 2027), you can continue using SAP software via the SAP 10.3 route.
+Your existing SAP software will not directly work with ECaaS.
+Software providers need to build new interfaces on top of the ECaaS API.
+However, SAP 10.3 will remain available for a minimum of 24 months from when the statutory instrument is laid, with at least 6 months notice before withdrawal.
+This means it will be usable well beyond the Part L 2021 transitional period that ends in March 2028.
+During that time you can continue using your existing SAP software via the SAP 10.3 route.
 Most major SAP software providers are expected to develop ECaaS-compatible interfaces.

 How long is the dual methodology period?